Draisaitl scores in shootout, unbeaten Oilers top Devils 4-3

 Draisaitl evened it up at 9:17, whipping home a shot from the left circle after a perfect setup feed from Darnell Nurse.

 P.K.
-Subban left the Devils bench early in the period, leaving New Jersey seriously shorthanded on the blueline.
+Subban left the Devils bench early in the period, leaving New Jersey seriously shorthanded on the blue line.
 They were already missing defenseman Andy Greene, a pregame scratch with an upper body injury.

 Subban returned for the start of the second period.